 Member, Materials Research Society (MRS), Microscopy Society of America (MSA)

-In the quest for faster and more powerful computers and consumer electronics, big advances come in small packages.
 The high-performance, silicon-based transistors that control today’s electronic devices have been getting smaller and smaller, allowing those devices to perform faster while consuming less power.
-But even silicon has its limits, so researchers at The University of Texas at Dallas and elsewhere are looking for better-performing alternatives.

-The field of quantum mechanics deals with materials at atomic dimensions, and big discoveries often happen at a very small scale.
+Scientists Discovery Could Have Powerful Effect on Electronics The field of quantum mechanics deals with materials at atomic dimensions, and big discoveries often happen at a very small scale.
 Researchers in the Erik Jonsson School of Engineering and Computer Science, in collaboration with an international team of engineers and scientists, have uncovered a phenomenon that could have major implications for the development of nano-electronic circuits and devices.

 In a recent article published in Nature Communications, the researchers describe for the first time how grown and stacked, atomically thin materials can exhibit a unique transport effect, called negative differential resistance, or NDR, at room temperature.